vladkrutenyuk/cannon-es-debugger-pro/README.md

 It was based on [cannon-es-debugger](https://www.npmjs.com/package/cannon-es-debugger).
 I wasn't completely satisfied with it so I decided to create a **new fixed and improved version** based on it.

 In short:
-- New clean appereance of sphere and box shapes
+- New pretty appearance of sphere and box shapes to make scene more readable.
-- Better types and implementation via class
+- Better types and implementation via class.
-- Prevent memory leacking on custom complex shapes creation because of collecting custom geometries and not disposing them
+- Prevent memory leaking on custom complex shapes creation because of collecting custom geometries and not disposing them.
-- Ability to destroy debugger instance and clean memory
+- Ability to destroy debugger instance and clean memory.

 _Read section 'Why use this instead of existed old one?' below in the end of the page._